 Talking drunk is simply offensive and degrades your posture in the eyes of your audience, even without violence.
 What does “I love you” mean from a person who is drunk?
 Repeated episodes can destroy relationships and undermine family bonding.
 If you need to discuss serious issues in a relationship, make sure that neither of you is drinking when you open the discussion.
 And especially, do not talk about excessive drinking with a person who is drunk or drinking at the time.

 In extreme cases, talking drunk may lead to a separation or divorce of married persons or principal partners.
 One party may feel threatened by aggressive behavior of the other.
 Police may be called for domestic violence.
 Your principal other in high school or college may decide to drop your relationship because of drunken behavior.
 If you have children together, your aggressive behavior while drinking may also lead to the loss or severe limitation of visiting rights and custody of your children.
+If violence occurs in your relationship, you may be guided by insights and pledges from The Civil Gentleman to help you better respect the needs and rights of your partner.

 In case you are a passenger in a car and the driver is talking drunk and driving dangerously, for your own sake, please ask to be dropped off nearby to go to the bathroom.
 If the driver won’t let a sober person take the wheel, call 9-1-1 to ask for police intervention.
 You may be a hero, even though the driver may not appreciate it.
 That’s all a part of surviving to adulthood.
 Don’t forget, as you have probably been warned, many young folks die on the road or by deliberate suicide before they fully grow their wings of adulthood.
 It’s bad enough to risk your own life by driving drunk, but risking the lives of your passengers and other people on the road or nearby is an atrocious disregard for human life.
 This is not only immature behavior, but also sociopathic.
 Unfortunately many adults do the same thing, sometimes described as “never growing up” or simply a chronic alcoholic.